wdfhai/README-generator/readme.md

 ### Description

-A command line application which takes relevant input from the user and generates a README markdown file.
+This application is designed to take input from the user and generate a readme markdown file.
+Infact, this README file has also been generated using this application.

 ### Built With